-- Configure the Frequency (Hz), Phase (), Scale and Lag (ms) for the wavelet.
+- Configure the Frequency (Hz) (for Ricker wavelet), Phase (), Scale and Lag (ms) for the wavelet.

 - Repeat these steps to add more rows and define different X/Y locations and/or TWT to configure wavelet at the specific locations and/or time.

 Wavelets defined at different X/Y locations are combined horizontally based on inverse-distance weighting.
 Meanwhile, wavelets that are defined at different TWTs are linearly interpolated to combine them vertically.

 To configure the wavelet view (see Configuring the Wavelet Preview Window).